Kotlin/kotlinx.serialization/README.md

 ## Setup

-Using Kotlin Serialization requires Kotlin compiler `1.1.50` or higher, recommended version is `1.2.0`.
+Using Kotlin Serialization requires Kotlin compiler `1.1.50` or higher, recommended version is `1.2.10` or `1.2.20-eap-11` Also, it's recommended to install [additional IDEA plugin](#working-in-intellij-idea) for better IDE experience.
+Otherwise, some valid code will be shown as red and builds will have to be launched from console or build system tasks panel.
 Example projects on JVM are available for [Gradle](example-jvm/build.gradle) and [Maven](example-jvm/pom.xml).

 ### Gradle/JVM